sfn-software/sfn-go-cli/README.md

 # sfn
 Small and simple utility to send files over network.

-CLI implementation of sfn L4 in Go language.
+CLI implementation of sfn L4 in Go language (L5 is in beta).

 ![media/video.gif](media/video.gif)